 Counselling can help you with experiences such as bereavement, relationship problems, abuse as a child or adult, depression or low mood, or life changes such as divorce, getting older or retirement.
 It is a brief psychological therapy in which you can explore difficult, confusing or painful experiences with the help of a clinician.

 “Without a shadow of a doubt, the counselling helped me to feel better.
 I started to feel much lighter, like a huge weight had been lifted off my shoulders.
 I realised how much I’d gone through after talking about things that I’d never told anyone.”

 Guided Self Help

-A range of other short-term therapies are also available including therapy for those with long-term physical health conditions including Diabetes, Arthritis and Chronic Obstructive Pulmonary Disease (COPD).
-Suitable options for therapy will be discussed with you after an initial appointment (usually by telephone).
+A range of other short-term therapies are also available.
+Suitable options for therapy will be discussed with you after an initial appointment (usually by phone).

-Long-Term Conditions Therapy Testimonial: “Life before I had therapy feels very different to life afterwards and I found the sessions incredibly helpful.
+“Life before I had therapy feels very different to life afterwards and I found the sessions incredibly helpful.
 Getting things off my chest and having someone who would listen to me was very beneficial as I felt like I had been living in my own head.
 Through my therapy I was able to accept that my life experience had been very different to most people’s.
-My abilities are different as I haven’t had the same experiences and opportunities”
+My abilities are different as I haven’t had the same experiences and opportunities.”